STEM is everywhere—and it’s fun!

 A ready workforce of STEM graduates is essential to help the nation compete in today’s global economy.
 As manufacturing and low-skilled jobs move offshore, the U.S. economy increasingly depends on high-tech jobs for growth.
 However, not enough U.S. students are graduating with these skills."

 "All across the country, well-paying jobs in some fields remain unfilled because of the shortage of qualified employees.
 This shortage will only grow, as many of today’s STEM workers are baby boomers nearing retirement.
+Learn more about building the Technical Talent Pipeline.

 This means that STEM is a ticket to opportunity – and those without it will be left behind.
 Businesses and communities that can develop a deep pool of local STEM talent can capture a significant competitive advantage.
 That’s why it is important to support STEM educational programs.